xtfocus/my-notes/content/Tech Stuff/RAG_LLM_part1.md

 ---
-title: {Build a RAG application on Vietnamese vaccine articles}
+title: Build a RAG application on Vietnamese vaccine articles
-tags: []
+tags: ["rag", "vector-database", "vector-store"]
 categories: []
 series: ["Vietnamese RAG"]
 ---

-I have a datasets of 500 articles ethically sourced from a pharmacy retailer's [site](nhathuoclongchau.com.vn).
+I have a datasets of 500 articles ethically sourced from a pharmacy retailer's [site](https://nhathuoclongchau.com.vn).

-In this series, I show how you can prototype a baseline RAG fast.
+In this series, I show how to prototype a baseline RAG fast.

 ## Refresher on RAG